flaf/miscellaneous/puppet4/production/modules/unix_accounts/README.md

 # Data binding

-If the class is called without parameter, the module make a lookup of the `unix_accounts` entry in hiera or in `environment.conf` to set the value of the `users` parameter and make a lookup of the `ssh_public_keys` entry to set the value of the `ssh_public_keys` parameter.
-If the class is called without any parameter, you must provide these data.
+If the class is called without parameter, the module makes a lookup of the `unix_accounts` entry in hiera or in `environment.conf` to set the value of the `users` parameter and makes a lookup of the `ssh_public_keys` entry to set the value of the `ssh_public_keys` parameter.
+If the class is called without any parameter, you must provide these two entries.